Nyack Police Department, New York

 A suspect convicted of killing Police Officer John G. Scarangella, of the New York City Police Department, was a prime suspect in the murders of Sergeant O'Grady and Officer Brown.
 When he was arrested for the murder of Officer Scarangella, he was in possession of a gun linked to the murders of Sergeant O'Grady and Officer Brown.
 That suspect was never charged in these murders.

-Another subject was placed on FBI 10 Most Wanted List in 1982 for helping his sister, an accomplice in the New Jersey State killings, escaped from prison in 1979.
+Another subject was placed on the FBI 10 Most Wanted List in 1982 for helping his sister, an accomplice in the New Jersey State killings, escape from prison in 1979.
 He was captured in 1986.

 The Black Liberation Army was a violent, radical group that attempted to fight for independence from the United States government in the late 1960s and early 1970s.
-The BLA was responsible for the murders of more than 10 police officers around the country.
-They were also responsible for violent attacks around the country that left many police officers wounded.
+The BLA was responsible for the murders of more than 10 police officers and the wounding of many more law enforcement officers.

 Bio